dsohk/rancher-devsecops-workshop/docs/part-2.md

 ## 3 - Configure Github with Personal Access Token & Webook

-### a) Generate Personal Access Token
+### 1) Generate Personal Access Token

 In order to integrate Jenkins with your github account, you have to generate your personal access token for this.

-1) Login to your github account
+a) Login to your github account
-2) Under your avatar icon, pull down the menu and choose `Settings` menu item.
+b) Under your avatar icon, pull down the menu and choose `Settings` menu item.
-3. Choose `Developer Settings` menu on the left, choose `Personal Access Tokens`
+c) Choose `Developer Settings` menu on the left, choose `Personal Access Tokens`
-4. Click `Generate new token` button.
+d) Click `Generate new token` button.
-5. Enter `workshop` (or whatever you like) in the name field.
+e) Enter `workshop` (or whatever you like) in the name field.
-6. Choose `repo` and `user:email` in the privieged for this token.
+f) Choose `repo` and `user:email` in the privieged for this token.

 ![GitHub Personal Access Token](./images/part3-setup-my-github-personal-access-token-repo.png)

 ![GitHub Personal Access Token](./images/part3-setup-my-github-personal-access-token-user-email.png)

-7. Save and record down the generated token in the `mylab_env.txt` file for configuring CI Pipeline in Jenkins later.
+g) Save and record down the generated token in the `mylab_env.txt` file for configuring CI Pipeline in Jenkins later.

-### b).
+### 2).
 Create WebHook for forked repository `

 Setup git webhook for spring-petclinic repo to your Jenkins server

-1. Click `Settings` in your spring-petclinic github repo.
+a) Click `Settings` in your spring-petclinic github repo.
-2. Choose `Webhooks` from the left menu.
+b) Choose `Webhooks` from the left menu.
-3. Click `Add Webhook` button
+c) Click `Add Webhook` button
-4. Enter Your Jenkins Github webhook Payload URL: http://<YOUR_JENKINS_IPADDRESS>:<YOUR_JENKINS_PORT>/github-webhook/
+d) Enter Your Jenkins Github webhook Payload URL: http://<YOUR_JENKINS_IPADDRESS>:<YOUR_JENKINS_PORT>/github-webhook/
-5. Choose `Send me everything` for events to trigger this webhook.
+e) Choose `Send me everything` for events to trigger this webhook.
-6. Click `Add Webhook` button.
+f) Click `Add Webhook` button.

 ![Setup Github webhook](./images/github-webhook.png)

 ## 4 - Generate Sonarqube Token

-1. Login to your Sonarqube instance using the Sonarqube URL & Credentials.
+1) Login to your Sonarqube instance using the Sonarqube URL & Credentials.
 Upon successful login, you will be prompted to change your initial password.
-2. Choose `Add a Project`.
+2) Choose `Add a Project`.

 ![Add Project in Sonarqube](./images/sonarqube-add-project.png)

-3. Select `Manually` to continue
+3) Select `Manually` to continue
-3. Enter `spring-petclinic` in Project Key and Display Name input field and hit `Set up`
+4) Enter `spring-petclinic` in Project Key and Display Name input field and hit `Set up`
-4. In the Provide a token input field, enter `spring-petclinic` and click `Generate Token` button.
+5) In the Provide a token input field, enter `spring-petclinic` and click `Generate Token` button.
-5. Record the generated token in your `mylab_env.txt` file for configuring Jenkins later.
+6) Record the generated token in your `mylab_env.txt` file for configuring Jenkins later.

 At this point, we are done with Sonarqube setting.
 You can logout from Sonarqube or close the browser window to exit.